FelixOnline/v2/content/articles/2014-2-17-3am-mocaine-with-an-ex-banker.md

 subtitle: >
   This is a story of caution.
 A story of naivety, intense highs and bad judgement.
 Try to find value in it, if you can.
 date: "2014-02-17 17:24:41 +0000"

 # Attributes from Felix Online V1
 id: "4393"
 old_path: /comment/4393/3am-mocaine-with-an-ex-banker-
 aliases:
  - /comment/4393/3am-mocaine-with-an-ex-banker-
+imported: true
+comments:
+ - What on earth is this pile of turd Get a grip felix those arid musings from crippleminded wannabes of all sorts dont excite anyone anymore

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true